devunrulymedia/haskell-club/README.md

 But...

+we're practising what we've learned by doing some problem solving excercies

-we're taking a diversion through [99 questions in Haskell](https://wiki.haskell.org/99_questions) and today we looked at problem 16.
+Sometimes we take a diversion through [99 questions in Haskell](https://wiki.haskell.org/99_questions)

-**Homework** is to refactor the slightly ugly code we wrote in today's session to something better.
-Hint: consider using a [where binding](http://learnyouahaskell.com/syntax-in-functions#where)

-**Stretch Homework** We used the standard library functions `length`, `take` and `reverse`.
-Can you write them from scratch?
-(Just using recursion and pattern matching.)
+Today we took a look at some simple list operations: `length` and `take`, and how to write them from scratch, just using recursion and pattern matching.

+**Homework**
+- Make sure that `take` does something sensible with a negative numerical argument.
+You'll probably need to learn about [guards](http://learnyouahaskell.com/syntax-in-functions#guards-guards)
+- Write `reverse` for lists.

+**Stretch Homework** Can you re-write `length`, `take` and `reverse` using a fold?